-Marble Run With an Inclined Plane
+Marble Run Inclined Plane STEAM Activity

-This inclined plane is so easy to make, you'll want to build one right away.
+This marble run inclined plane is so easy to make, you’ll want to build one right away.
+Projects like this for kids are not only fun, they promote scientific exploration and observation as kids play.

 This simple activity is a fun way to provide learning through play at preschool and kindergarten.
+Kids get to see how cardboard can be cut and shaped; how tape works to secure materials in place; how a marble rolls down an incline.

 Inclined plane activity with marbles